DanielJunghans/danieljunghans.github.io/_pages/resume.md

 </div>

 **Research Assistant**     <br />
-•	Conducted neural network research under the supervision of Dr. Charles Ofria and graduate student Jose Guadalupe Hernandez
+•	Conducted neural network research under the supervision of Dr. Charles Ofria and graduate student Jose Guadalupe Hernandez<br />
-•	Collaborated with graduate students to create the Emerging Researchers in Artificial Life workshop for the 2020 Artificial Life conference
+•	Collaborated with graduate students to create the Emerging Researchers in Artificial Life workshop for the 2020 Artificial Life conference<br />
 •	Attended weekly lab meetings and presented the research I conducted to an audience with a diverse background

 <br />